1. Understand that it is what you make of it.

 3. Listen carefully and ask questions.

-When your supervisor delegates a task to you, he expects you to own it so that he can forget about it himself.
-Listen to his instructions to make sure that you know what he wants accomplished.
-Also, make sure you know how he wants it accomplished.
+When your supervisor delegates a task to you, he or she expects you to own it and take it off their hands.
+Listen to his or her instructions to make sure that you know what is to be accomplished.
+Also, make sure you know how he or she wants it accomplished.
 Don't finish a task only to find out that there were expectations about it being done a certain way.
 If you don't find this out in advance, your success in completing the task will be overshadowed by the fact that you didn't use the "right" method.
 Learn how to ask probing questions that get at the heart of your responsibilities.
 Don't be afraid to ask those questions.
 Your internship (and your future job) will depend on information that you learn through listening and asking questions.